andreww/fox/DoX/FoX_wcml.md

 *No* other entities will be imported; public/private Fortran namespaces are very carefully  controlled within the library.

 ##Listing of functions.

+### General naming conventions for functions.

+Functions are named in the following way:

+* All functions begin
+`cml`

+* To begin and end a section of the CML file, a pair of functions will exist:
+	* `cmlStart`something
+	* `cmlEnd`something

+* To output a given quantity/property/concept etc. a function will exist `cmlAdd`something

 ####Conventions used below.